 Where do I get a harp?
 Do I have to buy one right away?
 Can I rent?

 Buying a harp is a big investment – so don’t worry, you don’t have to buy one right away!
 There are local music shops and harpists with harp rentals available for a low monthly fee.
 I am more than happy to help find the right instrument for you.

 I’m an adult.
 Is it too late to start?

 I get this question all the time – and my answer always is , it’s never too late to start!
 I’ve taught students age five to ninety-five.
 Regardless of previous musical background or education, I believe there is something to be gained from a developing musical relationship.

 My child has expressed interest in harp.
 How young is too young?

-Children all have different learning styles – so their readiness for music lessons depends on their ability to conentrate and follow directions.
-I’ve taught students as young as 4 and 5 and we have so much fun!
-I am a certified and practicing Music Together teacher, so I have a lot of experience and training about early-childhood music education
+Children all have different learning styles – so readiness for music lessons depends on their ability to concentrate and follow directions.
+I’ve taught students as young as 4 and 5.

 Where do you teach?